is-project-4th-year/FitMatchAI_IS_Project/AndroidStudioProjects/Fitmatch/technical.md

 ### 2.1 Datasets Used

 FitMatchAI uses a blended dataset strategy:

+ - **MegaGym Dataset**
+  Supplies a detailed exercise library with machine and free-weight movements, sets, reps, and primary muscle groups.
+  This dataset is mainly used to design and populate the **microcycles / plan templates** that each predicted plan class maps to.

 - **FitLife Dataset**
   Contains exercise and workout plan patterns, including training frequencies and rough outcome trends.